 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-On November 28, 2022, Progyny, Inc. (the “Company”) issued a press release to provide an update on the Company’s previously issued financial guidance for the three months and year ending December 31, 2022.
+On August 4, 2022, Progyny, Inc. (the “Company”) issued a press release announcing its financial results for the fiscal quarter ended June 30, 2022.
 A copy of this press release is furnished as Exhibit 99.1 to this Current Report on Form 8-K and is incorporated by reference herein.